 Key Stage 3

 The KS3 English curriculum at Bishop Luffa is varied, challenging, and centred on creativity.
 From Year 7 onwards pupils are encouraged to become confident speakers, effective writers, and enthusiastic readers.
-Pupils in year 7 develop their literacy through studying Autobiography, The Class Novel, and an Introduction to Poetry.
-Year 8 pupils are encouraged to think critically about the world around them in their study of The Media, An Introduction to Shakespeare, and War Fiction.
-Year 9 topics provide both continuity and progression for pupils, including extended reading and Romeo and Juliet, which foster independent learning and connections with GCSE.
+Pupils in year 7 develop their literacy through studying Language Awareness, The Class Novel, and an Introduction to Poetry.
+Year 8 pupils are encouraged to think critically about the world around them in their study of Shakespeare and War Fiction and Poetry.
+Year 9 topics provide both continuity and progression for pupils, including Language and Gender and Romeo and Juliet, which foster independent learning and connections with GCSE.
 Throughout KS3, there is a rich extra-curricular culture of reading and writing in which pupils are encouraged to participate, including the popular writing magazine Written Life, as well as public speaking and poetry competitions.

 Key Stage 4